Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces

 \end{definition}

 The pointwise quantity $|dF_x|^{p}$, where defined, is called the $p$-energy density.
 We will denote this $e_{p}(F)_{x}$.
-It will be helpful to keep in mind that wherever this can be defined, i.e. at all $x \in M$ at which $F$ is differentiable, $F^{*}h$ is a positive semidefinite, symmetric bilinear form on $T_{x}M$ which can be diagonalized relative to $g$.
+It will be helpful to note that wherever this can be defined, i.e. at all $x \in M$ at which $F$ is differentiable, $F^{*}h$ is a positive semidefinite, symmetric bilinear form on $T_{x}M$ which can be diagonalized relative to $g$.
 Letting $e_{1}, e_{2}, \cdots, e_{m}$ be an orthonormal basis for $T_{x}M$ (relative to $g$) of eigenvectors for $F^{*}h$, we then have:

-This gives the following elementary lower bound for the $p$ energy of $F:(M^{m},g) \rightarrow (N^{n},h)$ for $p \geq dim(M)$:
+This gives the following elementary lower bound for the $p$-energy of $F:(M^{m},g) \rightarrow (N^{n},h)$ for $p \geq dim(M)$: